AharonSambol/GraphicIDE/README.md

 ![plot](./Pics/PicEx1.png)

-So I made an IDE which transforms your code into pictures for it to be easier to read at a glance.
+So I made a Python IDE which transforms your code into pictures for it to be easier to read at a glance (and some other features I feel are missing in other IDEs).

 Why?

 * It's a fun and interesting project
 * I wanted to open this door and see where it might lead, maybe there is some in between sweet spot
 * I think this might be good for making visualizations or maybe teaching?
+* I like pictures more than colorful text
 * I was bored...

 I've decided to make this project mainly as a proof of concept and to see if it's actually plausible.
 So as of now, in my opinion, it's a bit over the top.
-Since it's a proof of concept, many of the things are not completely polished and it's missing a bunch of important features.
-For now it only works in Python.
+Since it's a proof of concept, many of the things are not completely polished.

 Please keep these things in mind while looking at the project.